click for accessibility tool

 We will also develop new landscaping and greenery on the eastern boundary of the estate at Green Lane to improve the local environment and our neighbours’ views

-Ahead of submitting a planning application, we have written to 204 households in the local area to update them about the new plans coming forward for the estate.
+Ahead of submitting an outline planning application, we have written to 204 households in the local area to update them about the new plans coming forward for the estate.
 Separately, we have been in touch with a variety of other key local stakeholders including local councillors to ensure they are aware the proposals and can share any comments they might have with us directly.

 You can also visit the project homepage where you can find more detailed information and visual images of our plans to create a modern industrial centre.
 If you would like to get in touch with us, you can do so via the contact form on the website.